tonyx/Sharpino/README.md

 ## News/Updates
+- Version 3.10.5: skip the mailboxprocessor in running commands.
+Removing duplicate code in Pg based eventstore implementations.
+Fixed a bug of runThreeNAggregregateCommands in handling indexes (will take a closer look for the next release).
 - Version 3.10.3: in some cases forceRunTwo/ThreeNAggregateCommands skip caching.
 - Current version 3.10.2: added runInit that just create initial instance of an aggregate.
 I will use it to substitute runInitAndCommand to avoid "expansion" of the aggregate state in the cache.
 The use of MailboxProcesor for commands is based on a compile time constant as will be removed in the future.
 - (instead of stream level lock which ).